 Derby is a Roman city and the county seat of Derbyshire.
 It became a city in 1977 and now has a population of a quarter of a million people.
 Derby started as a market town but expanded during the industrial era and actually lays claim to being one of the birthplaces of the Industrial Revolution.
-Today, it is still considered an industrial town and is home to Rolls-Royce and Toyota Manufacturing UK.
+It is still considered an industrial town and home to Rolls-Royce and Toyota Manufacturing UK.

 |Average House Price:||£250,000|

 Swindon is a large town in the South West of England with a population of 185,000 people.
 It is approximately 70 miles from London and lies between Bristol and Reading.
 The town has low crime rates and includes major employers like BMW, Dolby Labs, and the headquarters of the Nationwide Building Society.
-Average house prices are £250,000 but is the largest town or city in the UK that does not have its own university.
+Average house prices are £250,000, but it is the largest town or city in the UK that does not have its own university.

 |Average House Price:||£185,000|

 Swansea is Wales’s second-largest city, with a population of a quarter of a million.
 Its average house price of £185,000 is lower than most other cities on our list.
 It has been voted the most beautiful city in the UK, as well as one of the happiest and friendliest, and its more than 30 miles of coast feature 50 named beaches.